NataljaGutorova/practical-python-for-time-series-analysis-5452014/README.md

 # Practical Python for Time Series Analysis

-Welcome to the course repository for **Practical Python for Time Series Analysis** on LinkedIn Learning!
+Welcome to the course repository for **Practical Python for Time Series Analysis** on LinkedIn Learning.

+![lil-thumbnail-url]

 ## Course Overview

-This course provides hands-on experience with time series analysis using Python.
-You'll learn essential techniques for working with temporal data, from basic data manipulation to advanced forecasting methods.
+In this course, Python and data scientist Jesus Lopez focuses on practical time series analysis in Python, emphasizing explainability and discovering causal relationships.
+Discover methods for understanding why patterns emerge, what variables drive changes over time, and how to interpret results responsibly.
+All topics are taught through hands-on examples, mainly from the energy sector, so you can apply insights directly to real-world data.
+Build the understanding you need to transform raw time series data into meaningful explanations that inform strategic decisions.

 ### What You'll Learn